AkiraaMiyoko/Akiraa/README.md

 • Walls (Grey boxes)- You must not BUMP onto it.
 If you bump on the walls, it will increase the bar of the noise level.

 • NIL (Entity's name) - The entity is dependent on the sound you make.
-So you need to stay quiet!
+This entity is very fast if it wakes up, so you need to stay quiet!

+• Noise bar level - must always keep low or quiet.
+If this goes up, you're DEAD.

 • If a key is stuck inside the wall, restart the game since the keys and walls are spawned randomly around the map.